 - Check out the Dunedin Railway Station aka the Gingerbread House before hopping aboard one of the Dunedin Railways train excursions – the Waitati Seasider for jaw-dropping coastal views or the longer Taieri Gorge Excursion featuring stunning vistas, viaducts, tunnels and more!
 Refreshments available on board or you can take your own snacks.
 Bookings for a family of four receive one complimentary child’s ticket and special offers are available over the winter months.

 - Pick up lunch supplies from Beam Me Up Bagels before stopping in at the Dunedin Botanic Gardens.
 A wonderful place for kids and adults alike, explore the hidden reaches and discovery the aviary on the hill, feed the ducks with the free food supplied at the visitors centre, warm up in the Edwardian era Winter Garden or stroll amongst the lush year-round greenery.
-The Croque-o-dile café is another family friendly refreshment spot, conveniently located within the gardens.

 - Take a walk on the wild side in the afternoon with a trip down the Otago Peninsula to check out the wild inhabitants that call it home.
 There are multiple options for guided tours in the area depending on your interests.
 The Royal Albatross Centre at Taiaroa Head is a great one-stop shop to view fluffy young Albatross chicks, war-time tunnels, lookouts and a full-scale disappearing gun as well as the adorable Little Blue Penguins as they waddle in from a day at sea.
-Alternatively, an afternoon wildlife cruises aboard the Monarch provides a unique viewpoint to take in the residents of the harbour and headland.

 - Wander down to the Warehouse Precinct with a Dunedin Street Art Trail map in hand, to discover all manner of colourful and quirky artworks that have transformed the city into a giant canvas.

 - Make a pit-stop at one of the many funky cafes in the area for a cinnamon scroll or legendary cheese roll – a local favourite and sure-fire hit with the kids.
 Heritage Coffee, Vogel Street Kitchen and Precinct Food are all excellent.

 - Chocolate-lovers should seek out Ocho on Roberts Street, and book a tour of its factory to find out about locally-made artisan chocolate bars and all things relating to the cacao-bean.
 Handily located right next door is Bay Rd Peanut Butter which literally serves liquid nut butter from the tap, freshly roasted and delicious.

 - A quick stroll past the Chinese Gardens will lead to Toitu Otago Settlers Museum.
 A museum, but not as you know it, complete with olden-day dress-ups, trolleybuses and vintage caravans, the interactive exhibits include a recreated settler’s house, ships cabin and full-scale steam locomotive engine.
 A fascinating insight into the conditions faced by many in the early years of the Dunedin settlement.